|Date & Time||Session||Scope||Format||Confirmed Speakers|

 - Nirja Matto, Chairperson, Centre for DOCC, S P Jain Institute of Management & Research

-- Nehme Azoury, Dean of the Faculty of Business and Commercial Sciences, Holy Spirit University of Kaslik – USEK
+- Nehme Azoury, Deputy President for Research, Holy Spirit University of Kaslik – USEK

 - Fernando D´Alessio, Director General, CENTRUM Catolica Graduate Business School